Genres in Fiction-Part 2- Crime Fiction, 5 elements and tips for writing a good detective story.

 This post explains crime fiction as a genre of fiction and its sub-genres.
 Also, 5 elements of crime fiction and 5 tips for writing a good detective story.

-This post, the second part of it deals with crime fiction, sub-genres and the 5 steps for writing a good detective story.
-You can read Part 1 of this post here Genres in Fiction -Part 1 and Part 3 of this post here.
+This post, the second part of genres in fiction, deals with crime fiction, its sub-genres and the 5 steps to keep when writing a good detective story.
+You can read Part 1 of this post in Genres in Fiction -Part 1 and Part 3 here.

 What is a crime fiction?

-Crime fiction refers to a fictional narrative, according to Study Smarter, where a crime is committed, followed by an investigation conducted by a professional or amateur sleuth to solve the crime.
+According to Study Smarter, crime fiction refers to a fictional narrative in which a crime is committed, followed by an investigation conducted by a professional or amateur sleuth to solve the crime.

 At the heart of crime fiction are:

-- Is it the need for our need to play out our hidden transgressive desires?
+• Is it the need to play out our hidden transgressive desires?

 Sub-genres of crime fiction.